Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Local theory

 hence an isomorphism $\cB^2\,\iso\, \det L_R\otimes\det N_R$ for $\cB:=\cB_L\otimes\cB_N\otimes \det(M:R)^{-1}\otimes \cJ_W^{-1}$.
 Write

-for the canonical interwining functor corresponding to $(N_R, L_R,\cB)$ (as in \select{loc.cit}, Section~6.2).
-Then $\cF_{N^0, L^0}$ is defined as the limit of the functors (\ref{functor_CIO_N_L_finitedim}) over the partially ordered set of c-lattices $R\subset R^{\perp}$ such that $N,R\in \cL_d(W)_R$.
+for the canonical intertwining functor corresponding to $(N_R, L_R,\cB)$ (as in \select{loc.cit}, Section~6.2).
+Then $\cF_{N^0, L^0}$ is defined as the colimit of the functors (\ref{functor_CIO_N_L_finitedim}) over the partially ordered set of c-lattices $R\subset R^{\perp}$ such that $N,L\in \cL_d(W)_R$.